Last Updated on January 13, 2021 by smartkitchenpicks

 I know, I know — here she goes with the cream cheese again — but hear me out because this simple formula will change your Christmas cookie life.
 The secret?
 Cookie crumbs + cream cheese = oh.holy.WOW.

-And the best part is that you can totally cut corners and use store-bought cookies to save time, while still ending up with a pretty darn impressive finished product.
+And the best part is that you can totally cut corners and use store-purchase gingersnap cookies to save time, while still ending up with a pretty darn impressive finished products.
 I suppose you could go ahead and use your own favorite gingerbread cookie recipe as the base, but I think I speak for us all when I say that any chance to save time around the holidays is a gift in and of itself.

-Almost as good of a gift as these Chocolate Gingerbread Truffles…
+Almost as good of a gift as these dark Chocolate Gingerbread Truffles…

 Chocolate Gingerbread Truffles – Savory StyleCourse: DessertDifficulty: Easy